TeresaWehmeier/School_District_Analysis/README.md

 <img src = "Images/summary_school_size_new.png" width="60%" height="40%">

 #### Performance Based on School Type
 There are two types of high schools in the district: charter and district.
-Anlysis comparing performance between the two is compiled to show any variance.
+Analysis comparing performance between the two is compiled to show any variance.
 There is no change in results after recompiling the report.
 Thomas High School is a charter school.
 Average math, reading and percentage of overall passing results do not change after recompiling.
 New report is provided.

 1. Performance based on type of school - Recompiled (no change)